borisreitman/webutil/README.md

 # webutil
 Web Development utilities

 Contains various groupings of functions to achieve common tasks in web development.
+Note that the separate modules have no cross dependencies.